Viswema: Cuisines

 Mesü is pork or beef cooked with its blood.
 It is a common cuisine among the Tenyimis but the Mesü of Viswema is considered to be the best.

 Film

-Some portion of the 2005 film Were I the Moon?
+Some portions of the 2005 film Were I the Moon?
 The Legend of Sopfünuo was filmed in Viswema.

+Churches

+Viswema has three churches: Baptists, Roman Catholic and Christian Revival.

+The Viswema Baptist Church will celebrate 100 years of Christianity in 2028.

 Education

 Viswema has a higher literacy rate compared to Nagaland.
 In 2011, the literacy rate of Viswema was 80.69% compared to 79.55% of Nagaland.
 In Viswema Male literacy stands at 86.91% while female literacy rate was 74.89%.